 E: Equation.
-The students include all equations used to solve the problem.
+The students include all equations used to solve the problem or math tasks.

-I always begin teaching this strategy by creating a class anchor chart with a word problem.
-Here is the anchor chart and problem that I used last year:
+I always begin teaching this word problem strategy by creating a class anchor chart with a math constructed response task.
+Here is the anchor chart and task that I used last year:

 I give my students a smaller poster that details out the strategy for their interactive notebooks.
 As we work through the problem, we refer to the LOVE strategy and each part.
 The students glue the poster and then record the example problem in their notebooks, with all of the LOVE shown.

 Here are some pictures from this year’s lesson.

 From this lesson on, the students are required to Show the Love (or a smaller variation of it if I assign multiple word problems) on every word problem or math constructed response tasks that they complete, from homework to classwork to assessments.
 If the students are solving more than two word problems or math constructed response tasks in one assignment, I choose one that is required to show the LOVE and the rest just have to have the answer in a complete sentence and the equations used.

 As my students are solving new word problems, they refer to the poster and the problem we completed together to help them as needed.
 It does take a few times of practice before they get the hang of it.
 However, once they have it, they really soar with word problems.
 And when it comes time to tackle math constructed response like those found on state assessments, they are ready!